 In Budget 2016, the Government said it had received “ambitious proposals” from LGPS authorities to establish a “small number of British Wealth Funds” by combining assets into larger investment pools.
 It would work with them to establish a new LGPS infrastructure investment platform (para 1.284).

-New guidance on preparing and maintaining an investment strategy statement was published on 15 September 2016.
-It says that administering authorities “must commit to a suitable pool to achieve benefits of scale.”
-On taking social, environmental and corporate governance considerations into account, it says:
+Guidance on preparing and maintaining an investment strategy statement published in September 2016 said that administering authorities “must commit to a suitable pool to achieve benefits of scale.”
+The LGPS Advisory Board issued an updated statement on pool governance in November 2018.

 Commons Briefing papers CBP-7309